What is a Reverse Mortgage?

 What are the risks associated with Reverse Mortgages?

-- not putting both spouses on the reverse mortgage deed.
+- not putting both spouses on the HECM loan deed.
 Often times the younger spouse may be left off in order to boost the payout amount, but when the elder spouse dies it is the responsibility of the younger spouse to pay off the loan.
 Remember, the only person that is guaranteed to stay in the home is the named borrowers, not spouses or family members.

-- contrary to popular belief you can lose your home with a Reverse Mortgage.
-Borrowers must pay utilities, homeowners insurance and real estate taxes.
-If you don’t lenders can take action, to include foreclosure.
+- contrary to popular belief you can lose your home with a HECM Reverse loan.
+Borrowers must pay utilities, homeowners insurance, and real estate taxes.
+If you don’t lenders can take action, including foreclosure.

 - taking the lump sum option.
 Taking the lump sum option makes it easier to use up all the money and find yourself unable to handle the costs of keeping up the home

-Please give us a call at (804) 282-8820 to answer any specific questions regarding your reverse mortgage options.
-Also, we offer more information regarding obtaining a reverse mortgage at Richmond Reverse.
+Please give us a call at to answer any specific questions regarding your reverse mortgage options.

 Common Questions About A Reverse Mortgage